kevinpurdy/kevinpurdy.github.io/_posts/2013-11-13-colophon-for-a-new-site.md

 ---
 layout: post
 title: Colophon
+published: true
 ---

 This site is written, built (so to speak) and maintained by Kevin Purdy.

-The core pieces come from [Jekyll](http://jekyllrb.com), a static site generation tool that lures in [Markdown](http://daringfireball.net/projects/markdown) nerds like me who have just enough knowledge of the web to put something together.
+The core pieces come from [Jekyll](http://jekyllrb.com), a static site generation tool that lures in [Markdown](http://daringfireball.net/projects/markdown) nerds like me who know just enough to be really annoying to people who know more.
 I have the pleasure of being a friend and coworker of one of Jekyll's major contributors, [Nick Quaranto](http://quaran.to/).
 He answered some questions and sparked the move.

 The archive of posts from before November 2013 come from a [WordPress](http://wordpress.com)-based site on a shared host.
 I used [exitwp](https://github.com/thomasf/exitwp) to convert most of those posts to Jekyll-ready Markdown.